charliemaiors/charliemaiors.github.io/README.md

 # charliemaiors.github.io
-This is the frontend for charliemaiors.github.io and www.carlomaiorano.me
+This is the frontend for charliemaiors.github.io and backup for blog.charliemaiors.dev